 THE WRITER’S LIFE | FLASH FICTION

-One recurring theme in my writing is The Unfinished Literary Agency.
-It’s a fictional place, which exists to tell the stories of others who are unable to tell their own.
-Now there’s a book of the same name, which starts and ends with tales from the agency.
+A recurring theme in my writing is The Unfinished Literary Agency.
+It’s a fictional place (and there’s a book), which exists to tell the stories of others who are unable to tell their own.

 THE OFFICE OF LOST THINGS